venoajie/my-ai-assistant/docs/contributing.md

 -   **Python Version:** Python 3.10 or higher is **required**.
 -   **Reason:** The project relies on modern dependencies (e.g., `instructor`) that use typing syntax (`|` for unions) introduced in Python 3.10.
 The application will not run on older versions.
+-   **API Client Architecture:** This project uses a unified client factory (llm_client_factory.py) that leverages the openai Python library as a standard interface for all supported LLM providers (including DeepSeek and Google Gemini).
+This simplifies the architecture and makes adding new OpenAI-compatible providers straightforward.

 ## Persona Governance